xerdin442/imago/README.md

   - Start the test containers: `npm run compose:test`
   - Run the tests: `npm run test:e2e`

+### 6. Monitoring

+- To view the custom application metrics on Grafana, visit: `http://localhost:3002`.
+- If you add new metrics, update the dashboard [config file](./monitoring/grafana/dashboards/observability.json).

 <br>

-> If you make changes to any of the compose files in test or development, stop the containers using: `npm run compose:down`.
-Then, rebuild the docker images using: `npm run compose:build`
+> If you make changes to any of the compose files in test or development, restart the containers using: `npm run compose:restart`.
+> To kill the containers, run `npm run compose:down`.

 ## Endpoints